earwig/earwigbot/README.rst

 Custom commands are subclasses of `earwigbot.commands.BaseCommand`_ that override ``BaseCommand``'s ``process()`` (and optionally ``check()``) methods.

-``BaseCommand``'s docstrings should explain what each attribute andmethod is for and what they should be overridden with, but these are the basics:
+``BaseCommand``'s docstrings should explain what each attribute and method is for and what they should be overridden with, but these are the basics:

 - Class attribute ``name`` is the name of the command.
 This must be specified.